+'''

+GRANT CREATE TEMPORARY TABLES ON MediaTraining.
+TO 'MediaServer';

+'''

-GRANT CREATE TEMPORARY TABLES ON databaseName.
-TO userName; GRANT SELECT, INSERT, UPDATE, DELETE ON databaseName.
-TO userName; GRANT EXECUTE ON databaseName.
-TO userName;
+GRANT SELECT, INSERT, UPDATE, DELETE ON MediaTraining.\ TO 'MediaServer'; GRANT EXECUTE ON MediaTraining.\ TO 'MediaServer';

-databaseName is the name of the database you created in Step 2. userName is the user name that Media Server will connect as.
+where MediaTraining is the name of the database you created and MediaServer is the name of the user you created for Media Server.

-c.
+d.
 Close the mysql command-line tool: